HugoNayl/CNNFramework/README.md

 # CNN Framework

-This repository contains my own implementation of a Convolutional Neural Network (CNN) framework for model training and creation.
+This repository contains my own implementation of a Convolutional Neural Network (CNN) framework for model training and model creation.

 ### Highlights
 - **Optimized Computations:** Used dot products where applicable to enhance computational speed.